gustavotiguga/cv/README.md

 # cv
-Webpage created by myself as to present some information about me.
+Webpage created by myself in a CV format to present some basic information about me.